 Privately funded biobanks (such as a biobank funded and created by a pharmaceutical company) bear some public responsibilities as well.
-ISBER's Best Practices maintain that biobanks need to provide responsible "custodianship" of the tissues and data they collect, maintain, and share.
-And private biobanks owe duties to those individuals generous enough to participate by donating data or samples.
-Biobanks-private and public-commonly have a range of committees and governance structures to address operational and ethics issues including access to data and samples by secondary researchers.

-Core issues addressed in discussions of biobank ethics include consent and withdrawal of consent; protection of privacy and confidentiality; ownership of data and samples, benefit sharing, and commercialization; and sharing of data and samples with other researchers.
-Less discussed have been the ethical responsibilities of biobanks with respect to the return of IFs and IRRs.
-Boggio reports a division of view among respondents in a sample including US and international biobank experts: To "a substantial number of respondents...beneficence requires that information potentially of use to participants ought to be passed on to them....This trend is counteracted by the view also popular among respondents-that returning research results is beyond a biobank's duty and/or sharing results could do more harm than good."
-The author notes, however, that several respondents suggested that preserving the capacity to return IRRs militated "in favor of forms of reversible anonymization of samples and associated data."
+ISBER's Best Practices^{70(p49)} maintain that biobanks need to provide responsible "custodianship" of the tissues and data they collect, maintain, and share.
+And private biobanks owe duties to those individuals generous enough to participate by donating data or samples.^{71,72} Biobanks -- private and public -- commonly have a range of committees and governance structures to address operational and ethics issues including access to data and samples by secondary researchers.^{26,70,73} sharing, and commercialization; and sharing of data and samples with other researchers.
+Less discussed have been biobank ethical responsibilities with respect to return of IFs and IRRs.
+Boggio^{74(pp194, 195)} reports a division of view among respondents in a sample including U.S. and international biobank experts: To "a substantial number of respondents....beneficence requires that information potentially of use to participants ought to be passed on to them....
+This trend is counteracted by the view-also popular among respondents-that returning research results is beyond a biobank's duty and/or sharing results could do more harm than good."
+The author notes, however, that several respondents suggested that preserving the capacity to return IRRs militated "in favor of forms of reversible anonymization of samples and associated data."^{74(p189,n1)}